w3f-community/asylum-item-nft/pallets/asylum-core/README.md

 * `update_template`: Update template according to proposal and request all items update after this.

 ### Item dispatchables
-* `mint_item_from_template`: Mint new item from the template, i.e., mint item with the same set of supported interpretations as the template has.
+* `mint_item_from_template`: Mint new item from the template, i.e., mint item with the same set of supported interpretations by template.
-* `transfer_item`: Move an item from the sender account to another.
+* `transfer_item`: Move an item from the sender account to receiver.
 * `burn_item`: Destroy an item.
 * `accept_item_update`: Accept all template's updates till the newest version of the template.